 Black Australian Shepherd Eye Color

-One of the best things about the Aussie is the color combination of their eyes.
+One of the best things about the Aussie is the color combo of their eyes.
 However, most black Australian Shepherds, regardless of color markings, have two brown colored eyes.
-Although it’s possible to have different colored eyes as seen in many other Aussies, it’s not common.
+While it’s possible to have two different colored eyes, it’s not common.

 Blue Merle Australian Shepherd

-The Blue Merle Australian Shepherd has, perhaps, the most unique color combination among the four basic colors.
+The Blue Merle Australian Shepherd has, perhaps, the most unique color combination among the 4 basic colors.
 Still, there are three versions of Blue Merle Aussies.
 Each, as spectacular as the rest.

-The Blue Merle Tri Australian Shepherd is my favorite version from this group.
-They have such a breathtaking color combination that passersby can’t help but stare in awe.
+The Blue Merle Tri Australian Shepherd is by far my favorite iteration from the blue merle group.
+These dogs have such a breathtaking color combination that passersby can’t help but stare in awe.
+It’s hard not to admire the beauty if you run into one.

 The blue merle is overlapped with markings of white and copper around the face, legs, chest and belly.
 Thus, forming a tri-colored blue merle Australian Shepherd.